First Sino-Japanese War: Imperial Chinese Army

-Due to various factors such as the limited transport capacity (the absence of any railway in the combat zone), provincial infighting and a general lack of capacity for accomodating soldiers only a small portion of the army that could be fielded was actually deployed, even forces that were mobilised including the strong Hunan forces of Liu Kunyi they were not able to arrive in time to make a meaningful difference this meant that the fighting primarily fell on the forces already in Zhili, Shandong and Manchuria this was a similar situation as what occured in the Opium wars as the much larger Chinese army found itself outnumbered in those conflicts as it did this one.
+Due to various factors such as the limited transport capacity (the absence of any railway in the combat zone), provincial infighting and a general lack of capacity for accommodating soldiers, only a small portion of the army that could be fielded was actually deployed, even forces that were mobilised, including the strong Hunan forces of Liu Kunyi were not able to arrive in time to make a meaningful difference.
+This meant that the fighting primarily fell on the forces already in Zhili, Shandong and Manchuria.
+This was a similar situation as what occurred in the Opium Wars, as the much larger Chinese army found itself outnumbered in those conflicts as it did this one.

-Chinese forces were also far behind the Japanese in terms of support services, there was a complete absence of engineers, quartermasters, transportation, signal and medical troops.
-Hired labour (coolies) often performed transportation duties and rudimentary engineering tasks, supply was organised by the province where the soldiers were fighting and left to civillian officials assigned as quartermasters and a few doctors were attached to the army at the rear.
+Chinese forces were also far behind the Japanese in terms of support services; there was a complete absence of engineers, quartermasters, transportation, signal and medical troops.
+Hired labour (coolies) often performed transportation duties and rudimentary engineering tasks, supply was organised by the province where the soldiers were fighting and left to civilian officials assigned as quartermasters and a few doctors were attached to the army at the rear.
 This lack of adequate supply organisation led to some units receiving the wrong ammunition for their rifles (on the presumption they possessed rifles).

-The basic tactical unit of the Chinese army was the battalion (ying) compromised on paper of 500 men though in reality actual strength was 350 for the infantry and 250 for the cavalry.
-Up to a dozen of these Ying would form an independent corps only at a corps level did Chinese units receive artillery.
+The basic tactical unit of the Chinese army was the battalion (ying), composed on paper of 500 men, though in reality actual strength was 350 for the infantry and 250 for the cavalry.
+Up to a dozen of these Ying would form an independent corps, and only at a corps level did Chinese units receive artillery.

-Although the Chinese had established arsenals to produce firearms, and a large number of them had been imported from abroad, 40 percent of Chinese troops at the outbreak of the war were not issued with rifles or even muskets.
+Although the Chinese had established arsenals to produce firearms, and a large number of them had been imported from abroad, 40 per cent of Chinese troops at the outbreak of the war were not issued with rifles or even muskets.
 Instead they were armed with a variety of swords, spears, pikes, halberds, and bows and arrows.
 Against well-trained, well-armed, and disciplined Japanese troops, they would have little chance.
-Those units that did have firearms were equipped with a heterogeneity of weapons, from a variety of modern rifles to old-fashioned muskets; this lack of standardization led to a major problem with the proper supply of ammunition.
+Those units that did have firearms were equipped with a heterogeneity of weapons, from a variety of modern rifles to old-fashioned muskets; this lack of standardisation led to a major problem with the proper supply of ammunition.